urbit/urbit.org-reloaded/content/blog/2021-11-18-report-from-the-field.md

 +++
 title = "Report from the field: Assembly 2021" date = "2021-11-18"
-description = "The system builds the community and the community builds the system.'"
+description = "The system builds the community and the community builds the system."
 [extra]
 author = "Galen Wolfe-Pauly"
 ship = "~ravmel-ropdyl"